SharePoint/sp-dev-docs/docs/spfx/set-up-your-developer-tenant.md

 * Enter **ClientSideApplicationId** as the column name and leave the other fields at their current values.
 * Choose **OK** to create the column.

-## Upload the SharePoint workbench
+## Put the SharePoint workbench in the document library
-You need to upload the SharePoint workbench to test your web parts on SharePoint.
+You need the SharePoint workbench on your developer site to test your web parts on SharePoint.

 * Download the [workbench.aspx](https://github.com/SharePoint/sp-dev-docs/blob/master/workbench.aspx) file to your local computer.
 To do this:
-	- Open the context menu (right-click) on the "raw" link in the middle of the page and choose **Save Target As** or **Save Link As** (depending on your browser) to save the file as **workbench.aspx** to your local computer.
+	- Open the context menu (right-click) on the file content in the middle of the page and choose **Save Target As** or **Save Link As** (depending on your browser) to save the file as **workbench.aspx** to your local computer.
-* Upload the file to the **Documents** library in the dev site collection.
+* Upload the file to the **Documents** library in the developer site collection.
+To do this:
+	- Open the **Documents** library on SharePoint.
+	- Drag and drop the workbench.aspx to the **Documents** library.
+Or you can choose **Upload** from the **Documents** library and locate and upload the workbench.aspx file.

 ##Troubleshooting
 If you get the following exception when moving to the workbench.aspx page: